 John the Baptist from Matthias Grünewald's Isenheim Altarpiece.
-The text, referring to Jesus, reads, "He must become greater, I must become less."
-Collect for the Nativity of St. John the Baptist to guide our feet into the way of peace' (Luke 1:67-79).
-Almighty God, by whose providence your servant John the Baptist was wonderfully born, and sent to prepare the way of your Son our Savior by preaching repentance: Make us so to follow his teaching and holy life, that we may truly repent according to his preaching; and, following his example, constantly speak the truth, boldly rebuke vice, and patiently suffer for the truth's sake; through Jesus Christ your Son our Lord, who lives and reigns with you and the Holy Spirit, one God, for ever and ever.
+The text, referring to Jesus, reads, "He must became greater, I must became less."
+Collect for the Nativity of St. John the Baptist Almighty God, by whose providence your servant John the Baptist was wonderfully born, and sent to prepare the way of your Son our Savior by preaching repentance: Make us so to follow his teaching and holy life, that we may truly repent according to his preaching; and, following his example, constantly speak the truth, boldly rebuke vice, and patiently suffer for the truth's sake; through Jesus Christ your Son our Lord, who lives and reigns with you and the Holy Spirit, one God, for ever and ever.
 Amen (Book of Common Prayer, p.
 241).
 Published by the Office of Formation of The Episcopal Church, 815 Second Avenue, New York, N.Y.
 10017 © 2022 The Domestic and Foreign Missionary Society of the Protestant Episcopal Church in the United States of America.
 All rights reserved.